 The selection of works ranges from an etching made in 1799 by Francisco de Goya, to a large painting by Mark Tansey dated 1999, to photographs by André Kertész from the 1920s and 1930s.
 While the works and artists are diverse, certain key themes speak to Michals’s own practice: the relationship between image and text, the importance of humor and imagination, and evidence of the human hand.
 Duane Michals: Collector incorporates Michals’s own interpretations and memories, offering insights into his collecting and its relationship to his art-making.
 Don’t miss this intimate and rare experience, a meditation on a life spent with, and making, art.

-More than a dozen works on view in Collector are included in ABC Duane: A Duane Michals Primer, available in hardcover for $40 at the CMOA Design Store.
+More than a dozen works on view in Duane Michals: Collector are included in ABC Duane: A Duane Michals Primer (184 pages), available in hardcover for $40 at the CMOA Design Store.

-This exhibition is organized by Amanda Zehnder, associate curator of fine arts.
+Duane Michals: Collector is organized by Amanda Zehnder, associate curator of fine arts at Carnegie Museum of Art.

 February 12: Culture Club—Image to Word, A Public Reading